aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/formulas/_index.md

 ---
 title: Manage formulas of Excel files with JavaScript via C++
 linktitle: Formulas
 type: docs
 weight: 122
 url: /javascript-cpp/using-formulas-or-functions-to-process-data/
-description: Learn how to Manage formulas of Excel files through the Aspose.Cells for JavaScript via C++.
-Aspose.Cells can simply get, set and calculate formulas of excel files.
+description: Learn how to manage formulas of Excel files through Aspose.Cells for JavaScript via C++.
+Aspose.Cells can simply get, set, and calculate formulas of Excel files.
 keywords: How to calculate formulas in JavaScript via C++, Formulas and Functions using JavaScript via C++, JavaScript via C++ Manage Built-in Functions, How to Use Add-in Functions with JavaScript via C++, How to Use Array Formula via JavaScript via C++, How to Use R1C1 Formula in JavaScript via C++.
 ---

 ## **Introduction**

-One of the of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
-Microsoft Excel provides a set of built-in functions and formulas that helps users to perform complex calculations quickly.
+One of Microsoft Excel's compelling features is its ability to process data with formulas and functions.
+Microsoft Excel provides a set of built-in functions and formulas that help users perform complex calculations quickly.
 Aspose.Cells also provides a huge set of built-in functions and formulas that help developers compute values easily.
-Aspose.Cells also supports add-in functions.
+Aspose.Cells also supports add‑in functions.
 Moreover, Aspose.Cells supports array and R1C1 formulas.

 ## **How to Use Formulas and Functions**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents a Microsoft Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a [**cells**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#cells--) collection.
 Each item in the Cells collection represents an object of the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class.

 It is possible to apply formulas to cells using properties and methods offered by the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class, discussed in more detail below.

 - Using built-in functions.
-- Using add-in functions.
+- Using add‑in functions.
 - Working with array formulas.
-- Creating a R1C1 formula.
+- Creating an R1C1 formula.

 ## **How to Use Built-in Functions**

-Built-in functions or formulas are provided as ready-made functions to reduce developers' efforts and time.
+Built-in functions or formulas are provided as ready‑made functions to reduce developers' effort and time.
 See [a list of built-in functions](/cells/javascript-cpp/supported-formula-functions/) supported by Aspose.Cells.
 The functions are listed in alphabetical order.
-More functions will be supported in future.
+More functions will be supported in the future.

 Aspose.Cells supports most of the formulas or functions offered by Microsoft Excel.
-Developers can use these formulas through the API or [designer spreadsheet](/cells/javascript-cpp/what-is-a-designer-spreadsheet/).
-Aspose.Cells supports a huge set of mathematical, string, Boolean, date/time, statistical, database, lookup and reference formulas.
+Developers can use these formulas through the API or a designer spreadsheet.
+Aspose.Cells supports a huge set of mathematical, string, Boolean, date/time, statistical, database, lookup, and reference formulas.

-Use the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class' [**formula**](https://reference.aspose.com/cells/javascript-cpp/cell/#formula--) property to add a formula to a cell. **Complex formulas**, for example
+Use the [**Cell**](https://reference.aspose.com/cells/javascript-cpp/cell) class' **formula** property to add a formula to a cell. **Complex formulas**, for example

 {{< highlight java >}}

  = H7*(1+IF(P7 = $L$3,$M$3, (IF(P7=$L$4,$M$4,0))))

 {{< /highlight >}}

-, are also supported in Aspose.Cells.
+are also supported in Aspose.Cells.
 When applying a formula to a cell, always begin the string with an equal sign (=) as you do when creating a formula in Microsoft Excel and use a comma (,) to delimit function parameters.

 In the example below, a complex formula is applied to the first cell of a worksheet's [**Cells**](https://reference.aspose.com/cells/javascript-cpp/cells) collection.
 The formula uses a built-in **IF** function provided by Aspose.Cells.

 ```html
 <!DOCTYPE html>